 Plan 2 Plan 3 Pension benefit Pension benefit Investment account Plan structure The benefit in Plan 2 is based on the length of time you've worked, your pay and your age at retirement.
 You will receive a benefit for the rest of your life.
 The payments are guaranteed by the state of Washington.
 Both you and your employer contribute to your plan.
 This part of the benefit in Plan 3 is based on the length of time you've worked, your pay and your age at retirement.
 You will receive a benefit for the rest of your life.
 The payments are guaranteed by the state of Washington.
 Your employer contributes this part of your plan.
-This part of the benefit is based on wha you contribute to the plan and how the investments you select perform.
-Benefit calculation 2% x service credit years x Average Final Compensation = monthly benefit 1% x service credit years x Average Final Compensation = monthly benefit Determined by your contributions, investment performance and withdrawa choices.
-Contribution rates Public Employees 6.36% (as of 7/1/23) Your employer contributes this part of your benefit; you do not.
+This part of the benefit is based on what you contribute to the plan and how the investments you select perform.
+Benefit calculation 2% x service credit years x Average Final Compensation = monthly benefit 1% x service credit years x Average Final Compensation = monthly benefit Determined by your contributions, investment performance and withdrawal choices.
+Contribution rates Public Employees 5.38% (as of 7/1/25) Your employer contributes this part of your benefit; you do not.
 You select your rate.
-You cannot change your rate unless you change employers School Employees 7.76% Option A 5% all ages (as of 9/1/23) Teachers 8.05% (as of 9/1/23) Option B 5% up to age 35 6% ages 35-44 7.5% ages 45 and older Note: Legislative changes can result in Option C 6% up to age 35 7.5% ages 35-44 8.5% ages 45 and older supplemental rate adjustments.
+You cannot change your rate unless you change employers.
+School Employees 6.87% Option A 5% all ages (as of 9/1/25) Teachers 7.54% (as of 9/1/25) Option B 5% up to age 35 6% ages 35-44 7.5% ages 45 and older Note: Legislative changes can result in Option C 6% up to age 35 7.5% ages 35-44 8.5% ages 45 and older supplemental rate adjustments.
 Find up- to-date contribution rate information on Option D 7% all ages the DRS website.
 Option E 10% all ages Option F 15% all ages The role of investments Your contributions are invested by the Washington State Investment Board (WSIB).
 Your benefit is guaranteed and is not dependent on investment performance.
 Your employer contributes this part of your benefit.
 Those contributions are invested by the WSIB.
 Your benefit is guaranteed and is not dependent on investment performance.
 You choose how your contributions will be invested from a range of options provided by the WSIB.
 The amount of your benefit depends on the amount you contribute and the performance of your investments.
 Vesting You earn the right to a monthly benefit in retirement when you have five years of service credit.
-You earn the right to a monthly benefit in retirement after 10 years of service credit in most cases, or after five years of service credit with at least 12 months earned after age 44.
-Vesting does not apply to this part of your benefit.
-You may withdraw the account balance if you leave employment or you may leave it in until you reach retirement.
+You earn the right to a monthly benefit in retirement after 10 years of service credit in most cases, or after five years of service credit with at least 12 months earned after age 44. benefit.
+You may withdraw the account